 Trap-neuter-return (TNR) is a type of program through which free-roaming cats are humanely trapped, spayed or neutered, scanned for a microchip, vaccinated, and returned to where they were trapped.
-We do our very best to rescue kittens 8 weeks or under, place them in local foster home, provide all necessary medical care and secure a forever home through our adoptions.
-For older kittens our only choice is to fix and return them where they were trapped.
+We do our very best to rescue kittens 7 weeks or under, place them in a neighborhood foster home, provide all necessary medical care and secure a forever home through our adoptions.
+For older kittens, over 8 weeks of age our only choice is to fix and return them where they were trapped.

 TNR is the #1 way to decrease shelter in-take, euthanasia rates and the strain on rescue organizations.
 The main goal of TNR is the reduction of stray cats and homeless kittens, increased health and quality of life for our neighborhood cats, and improved human-cat interactions.

 Eartipping is the universal sign of a spayed or neutered free roaming cat.
 1/4 inch is removed from the tip of the right ear in a straight line cut.
 Eartips are readily visible from a distance, making it easy for caretakers, trappers and animal control personnel to immediately identify a cat as spayed or neutered.
 The procedure is performed under sterile conditions while the cat is anesthetized, is relatively painless, involves little to no bleeding and does not significantly alter the cat's appearance.
 We consider it a badge of honor.

 Rescuing kittens is heroic, but a temporary solution.
 No matter how many times LA "clears the shelters" they continue to fill back up.
 It's easy to see why, when you consider, 1 un-spayed female cat can give birth to 12-16 kittens per year and kittens as young as 6 months old can become pregnant.

 The goal of every rescue organization and community should be fewer unwanted animals, not just more adoptions.